Department of Physics

 Using the energetic cosmic rays that come to the Earth from outer space new information about particles and their interactions can also be obtained.
 One recent example is the discovery of a non-zero mass of the neutrino by studying cosmic ray induced muon and electron neutrinos (in the Super-Kamiokande experiment in Japan).

-The astroparticle theory part of the CoPS group consists presently of Lars Bergström (professor), Joakim Edsjö (professor) and Thomas Schwetz-Mangold.
-Recent graduate students include Michael Gustafsson (postdoc at ULB Brussels), Torsten Bringmann (PhD 2005 now lecturer at Oslo University), Anders Pinzke (postdoc in Copenhagen), Pat Scott (now Ernest Rutherford Fellow at Imperial College, London), Yashar Akrami (postdoc in Oslo), Sara Rydbeck (Hamburg) and Natallia Karpenka.
+The CoPS group is one of the founding groups for the Oskar Klein Centre.
+The astroparticle theory part of the CoPS group consists presently of Lars Bergström (professor), Joakim Edsjö (professor), Katie Freese (professor) and Doug Spolyar (assistant professor; presently on sick leave) Thomas Schwetz-Mangold was here for a couple of years, but is now in Karlsruhe.
+Recent graduate students include Michael Gustafsson (postdoc in Göttingen), Torsten Bringmann (PhD 2005 now lecturer at Oslo University), Anders Pinzke (postdoc in Copenhagen, now left for industry), Yashar Akrami (postdoc in Oslo, now in Leiden), Sara Rydbeck (Hamburg) and Natallia Karpenka (presently in Southampton).
 Postdocs: Stefan Hofmann (now at LMU Munich).
 Anne Green (now permanent position at Nottingham University).
-Former graduate student Edvard Mörtsell is now lecturer in observational cosmology here in the CoPS group.
-Other postdocs: Lidia Pieri (now at Udine/Trento/Padova/Paris) and Malcolm Fairbairn (now at Kings College London), Gabrijela Zaharijas (now at SISSA, Trieste).
-In the Oskar Klein Centre, we have had Rachel Rosen, Chris Savage, Antje Putze, Fabio Iocco and Alessandro Cuoco as postdocs, and presently we have Abram Krislock, Florian Kuhnel and Timur Delahaye, with Miguel Pato soon to arrive.
+Former graduate student Edvard Mörtsell is now professor in observational cosmology here in the CoPS group.
+Other postdocs: Lidia Pieri (now at Udine/Trento/Padova/Paris) and Malcolm Fairbairn (now at Kings College London), Gabrijela Zaharijas (now in Nova Gorica, Slovenia, and Trieste).
+In the Oskar Klein Centre, we have had Rachel Rosen, Chris Savage, Antje Putze, Fabio Iocco, Alessandro Cuoco, Abram Krislock, Florian Kuhnel, Timur Delahaye, and Miguel Pato as postdocs.

 The group is involved in several activities.
 One of the main lines of research is to investigate the nature of dark matter which seems to dominate the mass density of the Universe.
 In particular, we focus on a class of candidates called supersymmetric particles, which are predicted to exist in superstring models, but also extended Higgs models, for example.